deltamodders/GM3P/README.txt

 		clear - clears output\xDeltaCombiner for future use massPatch - patches a ton of identical data.win files with a single mod each (currently supports .csx, .win, and .xdelta mod formats) compare - Compares and combine GM objects.
 Dumping and importing optional, but recommended.
-Can Only be successfully called if massPatch was called before or the user manually set things up in output\xDeltaCombiner.
+Can Only be successfully called if massPatch was called before or the user manually set things up in output\xDeltaCombiner. result - saves a copy of the result to output\result\

 Section 2: Technical Information
 	Part 2.1: System Requirements